 Sometimes all you want to do is have a big cry.
-With the news that’s been coming in the last few weeks, we wouldn’t be surprised if you were feeling overwhelmed and a little fed up and well in need of letting the tears go.
+With the news that’s been occurring recently, we wouldn’t be surprised if you were feeling overwhelmed and a little fed up and well in need of letting the tears go.
 These books are major tearjerkers and designed to cleanse the soul!
 Scientists have actually claimed that crying can be good, especially for those of us who are feeling a little more stressed than usual as crying can release our stress hormones!

 If you’re in dire need of a good ‘ol sob then why don’t you pick up one of these heart-wrenching books?
 You’ll be welling up from the get go so get the tissues ready!

 Even if you aren’t a mother, this fascinating and heartrending story from Maggie O’Farrell will have you weeping all over the pages.

 Warwickshire in the 1580s.
 Agnes is a woman as feared as she is sought after for her unusual gifts.
 She settles with her husband in Henley street, Stratford, and has three children: a daughter and twins.
 One of the three children will die in 1596, aged eleven.
 Four years or so later, the husband writes a play called Hamlet.

 Even just the beautiful breathing language of this work could bring anyone to tears, but the careful crafting of fascinating and magnetic characters means you grow to care for the people within the pages.
 You chest aches at their grief, mourns alongside them at the death of a loved one.
 A slow burn kind of novel, but the poetic and poignant storylines will have you in tears by halfway through.

 ‘The Mercies’ by Kiran Millwood Hargrave